Algebraic number fields and the LLL algorithm: Operations in number fields

-Elements in this field can be represented by rational linear combinations of $1, \alpha, \alpha^2, \ldots, \alpha^{m-1}$.
-However in order to minimalize the problems with rational numbers like simplification, we use an integer linear combination and a common denominator.
-Furthermore, we consider only the numerator, i.e.\ the ring $\mathbb{Z}[\alpha]$, because dealing with the single denominator is trivial, and in many algorithms using algebraic numbers they can be cleared in the beginning.
+Elements of $K$ can be represented by rational linear combinations of $1, \theta, \theta^2, \ldots, \theta^{m-1}$.
+However, in order to minimalize the problems with rational numbers like simplification, we use an integer linear combination and a common denominator.
+Furthermore, we consider only the numerator, i.e.\ the ring $\mathbb{Z}[\theta]$, because dealing with the single denominator is trivial, and in many algorithms, they can be cleared in the beginning.

-For most operations, representing $\alpha$ by its minimal polynomial suffices, because the algebraic properties do not change when different conjugates of $\alpha$ are used.
-However for some operations like the less-than comparision, additional information is needed to distinguish conjugates.
-For this, we use isolating intervals, i.e.\ intervals with rational endpoints that contain exactly one root of $f(x)$, namely $\alpha$.

-In subsection \ref{algnum-csize}, we give bounds on the growth of the representation size of the numbers in $\mathbb{Z}[\alpha]$ during the operations, and in \ref{algnum-time}, we give bounds on the running time of these operations.